casasin/htools3_extension/docs/_font/find-replace-components.md

 ---
 layout: default
-title: Find and replace components
+title: Find (and replace) components
 menuTitle: Find components
 ---

-Find and replace all components of a given glyph in the current font.
+Find (and optionally replace) all components of a given glyph in the current font.

 <div class='row'>